AynalemN/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the mode of the file hello script that sets the mode of the file hello the same as olleh’s mode
+ script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the mode of the file hello script that sets the mode of the file hello the same as olleh’s mode a script that creates a directory called my_dir with permissions 751 in the working directory